getbraincloud/braincloud-docs/docs/api/2_capi/redemptioncode/generatecodesinline.md

 # GenerateCodesInline

-Generates specified quantity of redemption codes inline.
+Generates specified quantity of redemption codes, for a single-use ('personal') code type, inline.
+Response indicates list of 'generatedScanCodes' on success.

 <PartialServop service_name="redemptionCode" operation_name="GENERATE_CODES_INLINE" />

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-codeType | The code type.
-codeState | Optional.
+codeType | The single-use ('personal') code type. codeState | Optional.
 Initial state of the redemption code: 'Inactive' or 'Available'.
 Defaults to 'Inactive'. quantity | The quantity of scan codes to be generated. customCodeInfo | Optional custom information, as JSON object.